 HOW TAB WORKS

-From an unsigned intent to settled stablecoin in two seconds.
+From an unsigned intent to settled funds in two seconds.

-A walk through the path a payment takes on Tab — from the moment a buyer hits Pay to the moment your webhook fires.
+The path a payment takes on Tab, from the moment a buyer hits Pay to the moment your webhook fires.

 1. 01